danielcristho/dockerNginx/README.md

-# load balancing using nginx
+# load balancing using nginx&docker-compose